-Major and minor work are not offered in industrial arts.
-Courses in this field may not be used to satisfy any part of the lower division requirements in natural science nor may they be used as part of major work in physical science.
+Note: Courses in industrial arts may not be used to meet any part of the 12-unit physical science requirement, nor may they be used as part of a major in the physical sciences.

 1. General Shop Theory and Practice